Multi-view Surface Reconstruction Using Normal and Reflectance Cues: Introduction

-The rest of this article is organized as follows.
+The rest of this article is organised as follows.
 We first review the relevant literature in Section~\ref{sec:sota}.
-Then, we show in Section~\ref{sec:reparametrisation} how to jointly re-parametrize normal and reflectance data into simulated radiance values.
-We embed this re-parametrization in a traditional MVS framework in Section~\ref{sec:surface_sweeping}, to demonstrate the feasibility of exact surface reconstruction from normals and reflectance cues.
+Then, we show in Section~\ref{sec:reparametrisation} how to jointly re-parametrise normal and reflectance data into simulated radiance values.
+We embed this re-parametrisation in a traditional MVS framework in Section~\ref{sec:surface_sweeping}, to demonstrate the feasibility of exact surface reconstruction from normals and reflectance cues.
 To ensure robustness, in Section~\ref{sec:volume_rendering} we then turn our attention to replacing this framework by a volume rendering one based on neural implicit surfaces.
 Extensive experiments validating the proposed approach are then conducted in Section~\ref{sec:experimental_results}, before our conclusions are drawn in Section~\ref{sec:conclusion}.